When the “Gift” of Immigration Comes With Strings

 A year ago, I found myself trying to ease the tension rising in a makeshift classroom in Istanbul, Turkey, where I was a volunteer teaching Turkish grammar to a group of migrants and refugees.
 My students suddenly switched to Arabic as a political debate started over whether Turkey was a welcoming host or not.
-Ahmed,* a queer refugee from Syria, clearly expressed his opinion that it was: “They accepted us,” he said, simply.
+Ahmed, a queer refugee from Syria, clearly expressed his opinion that it was: “They accepted us,” he said, simply.
 “May Allah bless Turkey!”
+All names of interviewees and students have been changed to protect people’s privacy.
 Others were not so sure.

 Today Turkey hosts the largest number of refugees worldwide.
 Since 2011, the country has had an open-door policy and now accomodates more than 3.5 million refugees and asylum-seekers who have fled the Syrian conflict and hundreds of thousands of others who have come from surrounding regions.
 For many, Turkey’s President Recep Tayyip Erdoğan represents a father figure, a strong leader in the Middle East who opened the country’s doors, in stark contrast to next-door neighbors in Fortress Europe and the Gulf’s oil-rich countries.
 Erdoğan takes pride in Turkish hospitality.
 “In our culture, a guest is an honor and a blessing,” he has said several times in speeches addressed to refugees.
 “You are never a burden for us.”